sevance37/CarND-LaneLines-P1/writeup.md

 ### 1. The pipeline.
 A pipeline was created to accomplish this task.
 The pipeline processes one image at a time, and uses several steps described below to draw lanes on an image.
 The code for accomplishing this task is included in the accompanying jupyter notebook.

 The main function for the pipeline is called draw_lines() and was taken largely from example code found in the section on Computer Vision Fundamentals.
 The function draw_lines() calls my function find_lanes() whose main purpose is find 2 lanes from a number of possible lines obtained from the image.
-The code is summarize below.
+The code is summarized below.

 #### The Code
 The function **draw_lines()** does the following tasks: